Domestic Violence Defense Attorneys in Topeka, Kansas

 If you are accused of domestic violence charges in Topeka, our experience in handling such charges can make the difference between serving harsh penalties and your case being dismissed or, at least, resulting in reduced consequences.

-Contact Irigonegary, Turney, & Revenaugh, LLP for a free consultation.
+Contact Irigonegary & Revenaugh, LLP for a free consultation.

 What is considered domestic battery in Kansas?